 Being unemployed is not easy to deal with.
 You may find yourself using too much of your savings, depleting the funds you had set aside for more important things, such as future education or even marriage.
 While sitting home and applying for jobs is the only way forward, your mental health can be affected too.
 If you do not take care of yourself, you might experience a lowered sense of self-worth, culminating in depression.
 These will only make securing a job tougher.

-Establishing a routine each day, which comprises time for applying for jobs, reading the news, working out and doing what you love to do in leisure time, is good and very important.
-However, it is also wise to take up a part time job if you need to do more to strategically kill time.
+Establishing a routine each day, which comprises the time for applying for jobs, reading the news, working out and doing what you love to do in your leisure time, is good and very important.
+However, it is also wise to take up a part-time job if you need to do more to strategically kill time.

-Part time jobs in Singapore often pay per hour.
+Part-time jobs in Singapore often pay per hour.
 If you are taking on a freelance job, then you could be paid per project or assignment.
 Some writing stints offer payment per word.
 The income you gain from these gigs helps you settle your bills, everyday expenditures and even have some to spend on for leisure, which is especially important to keep you mentally active.
-Spending thriftly is critical during such a period — you learn the importance of money, how to spend wisely and gradually tap less on your savings.
-In fact, you could even save a little more with part time jobs!
+Spending thriftily is critical during such a period — you learn the importance of money, how to spend wisely and gradually tap less on your savings.
+In fact, you could even save a little more with part-time jobs!

 One essential point to note — unless you are not intending to secure stable employment soon, avoid letting the job take up most of your day each week.
 Remember, you are still on the lookout for a full-time role — this means you will need the time to search for a job, prepare for applications and interviews.
 A good balance is necessary so that the part-time job does not wear you out.
 Set your boundaries at the start.